Rules and Format

 Competitors are encouraged to compete in as many qualifying competitions as they can to build up their XP and move up in the Leaderboards but for the Finals placement best 3 scores will be considered.
 At each IXGL competition top 10 percentile of each age group moves up to the next Leaderboard and the last 5 percentile competitors in each age group get demoted to the previous Leaderboard.

 XPs accumulate with each competition into an Overall Leaderboard for each season.
-The XPs carry on and accumulate in the Overall Leaderboard for all seasons but after the advancement or demotion each competitor starts the new Leaderboard with 0 XP.
+After the advancement or demotion each competitor starts the new season with 0 XP.

 Course & Obstacle General Rules & Guidelines